 Stanford offers three undergraduate degrees—Bachelor of Arts (B.A.), Bachelor of Sciences (B.S.) and Bachelor of Arts and Sciences (B.A.S.)—each designed to achieve balance between depth of knowledge acquired through specialization and breadth of knowledge gained through exploration.

 Students earn undergraduate degrees in three schools at Stanford—the School of Humanities and Sciences, the School of Engineering, and the School of Earth, Energy & Environmental Sciences.
-Humanities and Sciences awards about 80% of undergraduate degrees.
+Humanities and Sciences awards 63 percent of undergraduate degrees.

 Students who wish to pursue in depth a second field of study, in addition to completing the requirements for a major, may elect to complete a minor—a coherent program of study of at least six courses defined by the department or program.